kjbrawner22/MyFair/docs/about.md

 Senior Computer Science Undergraduate student taking CS495.
 Graduating in May 2019, will start working for Northrop Grumman in July.
 Enjoys coding, video games, and making electronic music.

 ### Sean Martin
+Senior student in CS 495 senior design project.
+Completing a Bachelors in Computer Science with a second Major in Mathematic Statistics in May 2019.
+Currently intending to begin working with KAB Laboratories at the end of May.
+Spends free time playing computer games, hiking, and desiging mobile applications.
 ### Taylor Wilson